q3769/chunk4j/README.md

 #### Chunk size/capacity

-Even with chunk4j, you may want to have a design such that, most of the times, the message size is under the default/configured messaging transport limit.
-I.e. at run-time, most messages can be sent in one single chunk.
-The chop-n-stitch mechanism would kick in and serve as a safty measure in case the message size does go beyond the limit, rather than as the regular mode of delivery.
-"One ounce of prevention" may still be "worth a pound of cure".
+Consider using chunk4j as a safty measure rather than the regular mode of delivery at run-time: "One ounce of prevention" may still be "worth a pound of cure".
+Design the application such that most messages can be sent in one single chunk, and the chop-n-stitch mechanism only kicks in when the message size does have to go beyond the chunk's capacity at run-time.

-Note that chunk4j works on the application layer of the network (Layer 7), and there is a fixed-size overhead between the value of `Chunk.getByteCapacity()` and the overall size of the entire chunk/message.
-Take that into account when setting the capacity so that the *entire* message size stays under the transport limit.
+Note that chunk4j works on the application layer of the network (Layer 7), and there is a fixed-size overhead between a `chunk`'s capacity (`Chunk.getByteCapacity()`) and the overall size of the entire chunk/message.
+Take that into account when trying to keep the *entire* message size stays under the transport limit.

 #### Message acknowledgment/commit